OSMDevTest/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ This organization is about iterative test for the Open Museum Weblet and in general web presentation?
+🙋‍♀️ This organization is about iterative testing for OSM web environments <br>
-🌈 You can contribute opening issues - es: menu not working/extend features part 👩‍💻 Moodboard - Visual Identity & other experiments
+🌈 You can contribute opening issues - es: menu not working/extend features part <br>
+👩‍💻 Moodboard - Visual Identity & other experiments <br>
-🍿 It's nice to have you here on Github
+🍿 It's nice to have you here on Github <br>
 🧙Get ready to put some stardust